infinum/eightshift-boilerplate/README.md

 ## Development Start

-1. Builds assets in watch/development mode using Webpack (you need to do this after setting the :
+1. Builds assets in watch/development mode using Webpack (you need to do this after installing WordPress) :

     ```bash
     npm start
     ```

-2. Update your wp-config.php file with project specific configuration that you can tailor according to your project needs.
+2. Update your `wp-config.php` file with project specific configuration that you can tailor according to your project needs.
 Compare your `wp-config.php` file with this example and update accordingly:

     ```php
     // Must be set.
     // Possible options are develop, staging and production.
-    define( 'INF_ENV', 'develop' );
+    define( 'SF_ENV', 'develop' );

     /* That's all, stop editing!
 Happy blogging. */